Digiex/M4V-Converter/README.md

     This will set directory permissions in either decimal (493) or octal (leading zero: 0755).
   --processes=
     These are the processes background mode will look for and auto-pause any active converting if found.
       NOTE: Use quotes when specifying more than one process.
-Ex. '"ffmpeg, Plex Transcoder"'
+Ex. "ffmpeg, Plex Transcoder"
 ```

 Credits & Useful Links